Tips and tricks to help you get the most out of paid search on China’s largest search platform

 There are several reasons why advertisers turn to Baidu when looking to advertise their products or services to Chinese consumers, the most important of which are outlined here.

-How Baidu looks on desktop and mobile
+How does Baidu look on desktop and mobile?

-How people search in China
+How do people search in China?

 When a search is driven by purchase intent, the vast majority of Chinese consumers would turn to an e-commerce platform such as Tmall, Taobao, or JD.com rather than searching on Baidu.
 This is demonstrated in the example below, which shows daily search volume for the same term - ‘male knitwear shirt’ - on Baidu and Taobao (data from Baidu keyword planner and Taobao keyword planner, respectively).

-However, if Chinese consumers are at an earlier stage of their purchase journey, they are more likely to search on Baidu for product reviews, style guides and other information, to help inform their purchase decision.
+However, if Chinese consumers are at an earlier stage of their purchase journey, they are more likely to search for product reviews, style guides and other information, to help inform their purchase decision.

-The paid search opportunity on Baidu
+Opportunities for paid search on Baidu

 Baidu account set-up

 Setting up a Baidu advertiser account is a much more complex process than the equivalent on Google Ads.
 There are essentially two options for doing so - to be set up directly with major Baidu branches such as Beijing and Shanghai, or through a Baidu-listed agency partner.